• Skip to content

 AWS MediaConvert Encrypted HLS Guide

 MediaConvert is the new Amazon Web Service for video encoding which replaces the old Elastic Transcoder.
-It has a better pricing model where you only pay for the encoding features which you are actually using, and it supports all the new standards, such as 4K video
+It has a better pricing model than Elastic Transcoder.
+You only pay for the encoding features which you are actually using, and it supports all the new standards, such as 4K video.

 Before you begin